SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Broker services (messaging, management) are available through the service ports of the [Broker Service](#event-broker-deployment) object created as part of the deployment.

 Clients can access the service ports directly through a configured [standard Kubernetes service type](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).
 Alternatively, services can be mapped to Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress).
 These options are discussed in details in the upcoming [Using Service Type](#using-a-service-type) and [Using Ingress](#using-ingress) sections.
->Note: An OpenShift-specific alternative of exposing services through Routes is described in the [PubSub+ Openshift Deployment Guide](https://github.com/SolaceProducts/pubsubplus-openshift-quickstart/blob/master/docs/PubSubPlusOpenShiftDeployment.md).
+>Note: An OpenShift-specific alternative of exposing services through Routes is described in the [Solace Openshift Deployment Guide](https://github.com/SolaceProducts/pubsubplus-openshift-quickstart/blob/master/docs/PubSubPlusOpenShiftDeployment.md).

 Enabling TLS for services is recommended.
 For details, see [Configuring TLS for Services](#configuring-tls-for-broker-services).